Deesen/YAMS/assets/modules/yams/README.md

 4\.
 Installation Instructions
 ----------------------------

+#### Installation via Extras

+You can install YAMS via Extras.
+If you do so please assure, that YAMS is at the first place in the execution order of all plugin-events which it is associated to.

+#### Manual Installation

 1. Copy the yams directory to assets/modules/yams

 2. Make sure that the assets/modules/yams directory is writeable by the